SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

 Moreover, we offer a qualitative comparison with MGN~\citep{pfaff2020learning} in terms of the two surrogate's behavior in the misaligned equilibrium configuration.
 Notice that in Fig.~\ref{fig:springtime_vs_mgn} MGN matches the low-resolution mesh's behavior more than the high-resolution mesh's, which makes sense, because the surrogate is trained to model the behavior of the low-resolution mesh when boundary conditions and trajectories are provided as inputs.

-While both Mass-Spring Net and MGN are data-driven methods that encode cloth's constitutive properties and reconstruct reference motion in inference, what makes Mass-Spring Net stands out is its robustness to numerical artifacts that exist in the training data.
-We believe Mass-Spring Net attains the robustness by more accurately estimating the cloth's constitutive properties, after seeing trajectories sampled in a multitude ($512$) rollouts, many of which would not lead to a ``locked'' equilibrium configuration as in the misaligned case.
-MGN on the other hand is more vulnerable to such artifacts in the training data, since it may have memorized the locked equilibrium configuration corresponding to the input boundary condition.
+While both SpringTime and MGN are data-driven methods that encode cloth's constitutive properties and reconstruct reference motion in inference, what makes SpringTime stands out is its robustness to numerical artifacts that exist in the training data.
+We believe SpringTime attains the robustness by more accurately estimating the cloth's constitutive properties, after seeing trajectories sampled in a multitude ($512$) rollouts, many of which would not lead to a ``locked'' equilibrium configuration as in the misaligned case.
+MGN on the other hand is more vulnerable to such artifacts in the training data, since it tends to memorize the locked equilibrium configuration corresponding to the input boundary condition.
 We refer readers to Sec.~\ref{sec:app_hparams} for hyperparameters used to train MGN.